Execut3/CTF/README.md

 Exploit and Reverse categories will also be added soon.

+### BinaryCodes
+In this repository I tried to put some of challenges developed by myself just for fun.
+All challenges include Deployment guide and docker instruction to run the challenge environment.
+Also Solution and writeup for each challenge is provided.

 ### Iran Cert
 These challenges are used in iran local cert center in Isfahan University of Technology.
 **Note:** Challenges are categoriezed in levels.

-### BinaryCodes
-These are challenges are developed by myself for fun.
-In this folder, also deploy guide for each challenge is provided.

-Each challenge provided a solution file, If no solution found for that specific challenge please issue a comment or feel free to pull request your solve.

 **peace;)**